evantahler/arcade-playground/README.md

 ⚙️ testing `Sql.ExecuteQuery`

 --- response ---
-Here are the names of the first 10 users in the database:
+Here are the first 10 user names from the database:

 - new name
 - Evan
 - Admin
 --- tool calls ---
-Sql_ExecuteQuery: {"connection_string":"postgresql://evan@localhost:5432/bun","query":"SELECT name FROM users ORDER BY id LIMIT 10;"}
+Sql_ExecuteQuery: {"connection_string":"postgresql://evan@localhost:5432/bun","query":"SELECT name FROM users LIMIT 10;"}
 ---
 --- response ---
 There are 3 users in the database.